Quantum-accelerated algorithms for generating random primitive polynomials over finite fields: Conclusion

 \section{Conclusion}

-We have investigated two quantum algorithms for generating random primitive polynomials over finite fields.
-One is to randomly search for primitive polynomials over finite fields directly by testing the primitivity of random irreducible polynomials over that field via order-finding algorithm, while the other is to search for random primitive elements of $\gf{q^n}$ on a quantum computer first, then a degree $n$ primitive polynomial over $\gf{q}$ is constructed deterministically from each primitive element of $\gf{q^n}$ on a classical computer.
+We propose two efficient quantum algorithms for generating random primitive polynomials over finite fields.
+The first one is essentially a simplified order-finding algorithm for assessing the primitivity of randomly selected irreducible polynomials.
+In contrast, the second one is a new algorithm which can be employed to obtain primitive elements of $\gf{q^n}$.
+Based on each primitive element of $\gf{q^n}$, a unique degree $n$ primitive polynomials over $\gf{q}$ can be efficiently constructed on a classical computer.

-Both of our algorithms are efficient for generating random primitive polynomials over finite fields, achieving exponential acceleration over existing classical ones.
-Our researches allow one to generate a large number of random primitive polynomials over finite fields with high speed, laying a foundation for existing, developing and forthcoming applications of primitive polynomials in code-based post-quantum cryptography or in secure communication protocols.
+Though being probabilistic, the second algorithm requires no quantum gates that are controlled by ancillary qubits, rendering it intrinsically more robust against decoherence.
+Moreover, it circumvents the intricate phase rotation fine-tuning required in order-finding algorithms.
+To leverage the complementary strengths of both algorithms, one can employ the second algorithm to generate random polynomials that are primitive with high probability, and then test their primitivity unambiguously with the first algorithm.
+This above scheme not only saves valuable quantum resources but also ensures a reliable assessment of primitivity, making it more suitable for practical applications.

+Our research enables the rapid and real-time generation of random high-order primitive polynomials over finite fields, which lay the foundation for the sophisticated applications of primitive polynomials in diverse communication and computation tasks, such as code-based post-quantum cryptography, digital signature schemes, and many other quantum communication protocols.
+In the future, one of our focus will be on optimizing the quantum multipliers for elements of finite fields.